JCWoodworker/cuttingBoardCorner/README.md

   * [x] Refactored backend to put all products in one table
 * [x] Add border radius and themed border to ALL 4 sides of Google user image
 * [x] Refactor BoardDataShow with <Divider /> instead of <hr />
+* [x] When switching to ProductShow, we forgot to account for product types
+  * [x] Show page only shows cutting board care and other info
+    * [x] Coaster types should show the random drink generator instead